-Whether it’s an enchanting sea goddess or an ice queen, blue is the best ombre hair color because you can choose from a vast range of azure hues to complement your free-spirited personality and, more importantly, your skin tone!
+Whether it’s an enchanting sea goddess or an ice queen, blue makes one of the best ombre hair color ideas.
+You can choose from a vast range of azure hues to complement your free-spirited personality and, more importantly, your skin tone!

 Before your next hair color appointment, check out these trendy pictures of blue ombre hair.

-Royal Blue to Ocean Blue Ombre on Long Hair
+#3: Royal Blue to Ocean Blue Ombre on Long Hair

 “Any hint of yellow in the hair will fade green once the blue is applied.
-So in order to create a beautiful fade-out, formulate several shades of blue (Pulp Riot with Brazilian Bond Builder) for dimension,” says Smith.
+So to create a beautiful fade-out, formulate several shades of blue (Pulp Riot with Brazilian Bond Builder) for dimension,” says Smith.

-Melted Turquoise Blue Hair
+#4: Melted Turquoise Blue Hair

 Melted turquoise blue hair will have people obsessed!
 The blue color combination gives off some serious mermaid vibes.
 The blues are melted to perfection, showcasing its beautiful luster and shine.

-Bright Blue to Mint Green Mermaid Ombre
+#5: Bright Blue to Mint Green Mermaid Ombre

-Black to Blue Ombre with Braided Top Knot
+#6: Black to Blue Ombre with Braided Top Knot

-Subtle Baby Blue Ombre for Straight Hair
+#7: Subtle Baby Blue Ombre for Straight Hair

 Get into the mood with these baby blue ombre strands!
-Painted on a simple straight mid-length mane, Stylist Anna totally slayed this subtle ombre blue hue!
+Painted on a simple straight mid-length mane, Stylist Anna slayed this subtle ombre blue hue!

 Blue-green ombre is a vivid hair color that flatters women with cool and olive skin tones.
 Stylist Katie Rose of Ohio says it’s great for low-maintenance people who only wash a few times.

-Blonde with Blue Reverse Ombre
+#9: Blonde with Blue Reverse Ombre

 Go for a blonde with a blue reverse ombre if wanting to try a vivid color for the first time.
 To achieve it, a combo of teasylights and hair painting would do the trick.

-Sky Blue to Platinum White Ombre
+#10: Sky Blue to Platinum White Ombre

-Dark Brown to Blue Ombre
+#11: Dark Brown to Blue Ombre

-“The coolest part about this galactic dark brown to blue tips balayage is that it’s a tasteful way to have vivids with less upkeep,” says hairstylist Jordan Hoisington of Minneapolis, MN.
+“The coolest part about galactic dark brown to blue tips balayage is that it’s a tasteful way to have vivids with less upkeep,” says hairstylist Jordan Hoisington of Minneapolis, MN.

-Icy Blue Ombre for Wavy Hair
+#12: Icy Blue Ombre for Wavy Hair

-Dark Purple to Denim Blue Ombre
+#13: Dark Purple to Denim Blue Ombre

-Violet to Dark Blue Ombre
+#14: Violet to Dark Blue Ombre

 Be the talk of the town with this truly captivating mix of enchanted blue ombre hues.
 Turn your long waves into a canvas for your creative fun side.

-Teal and Light Blue Ombre Mermaid Hair
+#15: Teal and Light Blue Ombre Mermaid Hair

 Make your mermaid hair dream come true with this teal ombre hair!
 Start with a rich ocean blue ombre shade at the roots that blends nicely with cyan as it reaches the ends.

-Light Brown to Royal Blue Ombre
+#16: Light Brown to Royal Blue Ombre

-Own those summer waves on the tips of your hair with a bright refreshing shade of azure.
+Own those summer waves on the tips of your hair with a bright, refreshing shade of azure.
 A brown to blue ombre dip dye is a funky technique to liven up your locks.

-Brown Hair to Light Blue Ombre
+#17: Brown Hair to Light Blue Ombre

-Pink to Blue Ombre
+#18: Pink to Blue Ombre

 If you have a sweet tooth, this pink-to-blue cotton candy hair is surely for you!
 This delectable blend of pink hues looks fab on tan skin.

-Black Roots with Silver to Blue Ombre
+#19: Black Roots with Silver to Blue Ombre

-Brown to Blue Ombre
+#20: Brown to Blue Ombre

 Look at this gorgeous head of blue hair!
-Colorist Alexa did a color melt using natural brunette hair as a base and melted into a mermaid blue cyan ombre that complements those long waves amazingly.
+Colorist Alexa did a color melt using natural brunette hair as a base and melted it into a mermaid blue cyan ombre that complements those long waves amazingly.

-Black to Light Blue Ombre with Beach Curls
+#21: Black to Light Blue Ombre with Beach Curls

 This is a smokey, saturated blue ombre hair with a color melt, finished with beach curls.
 It was handcrafted by salon owner and stylist Jodi Stormshak of Nashville, TN.

-Blue to Green Ombre
+#22: Blue to Green Ombre

-Black to Midnight Ombre on Short Hair
+#23: Black to Midnight Ombre on Short Hair

 “Don’t you just love dark blue shades?
-If you want to be dark with some fun color, but not too bold or bright, ask for blue highlights,” says stylist Liza Russo of Lombard, IL.
+If you want to be dark with some fun color but not too bold or bright, ask for blue highlights,” says stylist Liza Russo of Lombard, IL.

 Russo encourages you to opt for a few on the sides and a herringbone section on top with Revlon blonde up and 15 vol. “For the base color, use Revlonissimo demi-permanent color 2.10 from scalp to ends.
-Then process for 25 minutes, blowdry it, then add Pulp Riot Nightfall all over to create this dark blue ombre hair,” she adds.
+Then process for 25 minutes, blow dry it, then add Pulp Riot Nightfall all over to create this dark blue ombre hair,” she adds.

-Medium-Length Black to Navy Ombre
+#24: Medium-Length Black to Navy Ombre

 This medium-length black to navy ombre was created by hairstylist Jamy Morrell of Reno, NV.

-Pink Purple Blue Ombre with Soft Waves
+#25: Pink-Purple-Blue Ombre with Soft Waves

-This pink, purple, blue ombre is unique, colorful, and fun!
+This pink-purple-blue ombre is unique, colorful, and fun!
 It was created by hairstylist Lauryn Lee of Encino, CA.

 “The loveliest part of this color is how bright the colors are!
 Even though these colors are pastels, use diluted neons from Pulp Riot hair to create a bright palette of pastels that stand out,” says Lee.

-For women considering a blue ombre hair dye like this, Lee reminds us that creative colors like these are super high-maintenance and costly.
+For women considering a blue ombre hair dye like this, Lee reminds us that creative colors are super high-maintenance and costly.
 “For most women, it will take multiple sessions to achieve tones like these.
 Maintaining it once you got it can be a lot too.”

-Black to Aqua Ombre Hair Color on a Long Bob
+#26: Black to Aqua Ombre Hair Color on a Long Bob

 “It’s a multi-dimensional blue to aqua ombre on a wavy long bob to give women mermaid/unicorn vibes,” says hairstylist Marielle Gutierrez of Canada.